top of page

 Church funds - We need your help!

-It's not always easy to talk about money, but at last week's Church Council, we spent a long time doing just that.
+It's not always easy to talk about money, but at a recent Church Council, we spent a long time doing just that.
 Unfortunately, due mainly to rising costs, our church is currently running at an annual deficit of up to £10k - which means we're in danger of running out of funds in just a couple of years.
 Larkfield is a brilliant church, with a huge amount of energy, creativity and a real desire to reach out and share God’s love.
 It would be such a shame if that work came under threat, due to a lack of funds.
-As Brian said on Sunday: 'I don't want to be shopping at Morrisons in a couple of years and hear someone say - didn't there used to be a church over there?'
+As Brian said: 'I don't want to be shopping at Morrisons in a couple of years and hear someone say - didn't there used to be a church over there?'

 There's not much we can realistically do to reduce our expenditure, so the Church Council has agreed various ways to try and increase our income.
 We appointed three small groups, to look at finding new lettings, applying for grants, and organising church fundraising events.